-Breaking Barriers is a ground-breaking partnership between ENABLE Scotland, the University of Strathclyde Business School and Scottish Power.
+Breaking Barriers is a ground-breaking partnership between ENABLE Works, the University of Strathclyde Business School and Scottish Power.
 It enables young Scots who have a learning disability to attend a leading business school, achieve an accredited qualification and gain real work with some of Scotland’s largest employers.

 Since it started in 2018, the programme has provided young disabled people with an invaluable route into employment.
 It has been commended by the Scottish Government Minister for Business, Fair Work and Skills, Jamie Hepburn MSP and the Minister for Trade, Investment and Innovation, Ivan McKee MSP.
 It has also been recognised in awards including: